Blogs

 Building reliable AI systems with Large Language Models requires more than just technical knowledge of APIs and prompts.
 It demands practical, hands-on experience and a deep understanding of these models' unique characteristics, strengths, and limitations, especially when dealing with domain-specific data like Jira project management information.

-By proactively addressing data quality issues, providing explicit temporal context, carefully choosing LLM parameters like temperature, implementing self-reflection prompts for improved reasoning, and actively guarding against excessive agreeableness (model bias), we've dramatically improved the reliability, accuracy, and overall effectiveness of our AI-powered Jira analytics system.
-Applying these lessons allows us to generate more valuable outputs, such as automated summaries that save teams significant time – for instance, our work on producing concise AI Jira Fix Version and Sprint summaries to streamline release and sprint reporting.
+By proactively addressing data quality issues, providing explicit temporal context, carefully choosing LLM parameters like temperature, implementing self-reflection prompts for improved reasoning, constraining output scope for better focus, leveraging reasoning models effectively, and actively guarding against excessive agreeableness (model bias), we've dramatically improved the reliability, accuracy, and overall effectiveness of our AI Jira Fix Version and Sprint summaries

 Are you interested in learning more about how Luna can help your team gain deeper insights from your Jira data?
 Visit withLuna.ai to discover how our AI-powered Jira analytics can identify risks earlier, track engineering progress and product management KPIs more effectively, and help predict potential delays before they impact your roadmap.